qsnjason/qsnjsclient/README.md

 qsnjsclient
 ===

-The QSN Javascript Client implements the QSN messaging API in Javascript over Websocket.
-Supported methods include access to model data, BBS messaging, and platform notifications.
-This client implements an asynchronous messaging model and data caching system, providing realtime access to the QSN platform within HTML5 browsers.
+The QSN Javascript Client implements the QSN websocket messaging API.
+Client methods provide access to model data, BBS messaging, and platform notifications.
+This client implements an asynchronous model with local caching, providing realtime access to the QSN platform within HTML5 browsers.

 This client requires the jsSHA library. https://github.com/Caligatio/jsSHA.git